theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 ---

 **Aalok Sathe** I am a student at the
-[University of Richmond, VA](http://richmond.edu). majoring in computer science and cognitive science, and minoring in math and linguistics.
+[University of Richmond, VA](http://richmond.edu).
+I'm majoring in computer science and cognitive science, and minoring in math and linguistics.
 I am interested in math, machines, linguistics, philosophy, neuroscience, football (soccer) and music (in no particular order), among other things.
 I am a FOSS enthusiast.
 I have undergone training in Indian classical music as a vocalist for about ten years and plan to